QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

 ========

-This lecture describes **Markov jump linear quadratic dynamic programming**, an extension of the method described in :doc:`LQ dynamic programming <lqcontrol>`
+This lecture describes **Markov jump linear quadratic dynamic programming**, an extension of the method described in :doc:`LQ dynamic programming <lqcontrol>`.

-Markov jump linear quadratic dynamic programming is  described and analyzed in :cite:`do1999solutions` and the references cited there
+Markov jump linear quadratic dynamic programming is  described and analyzed in :cite:`do1999solutions` and the references cited there.

-The method has been applied to problems in  macroeconomics and monetary economiccs by :cite:`svensson2008optimal` and :cite:`SvenssonWilliams2009`
+The method has been applied to problems in  macroeconomics and monetary economics by :cite:`svensson2008optimal` and :cite:`SvenssonWilliams2009`.

-The periodic models of seasonality described in chapter 14 of :cite:`HS2013` are a special case of Markov jump linear quadratic problems
+The periodic models of seasonality described in chapter 14 of :cite:`HS2013` are a special case of Markov jump linear quadratic problems.

 **Markov jump linear quadratic dynamic programming** combines advantages